-What happens if my child feel bullied?
+What happens if my child feels bullied?

-Our "play facilitators" (staff) support playtimes and lunchtimes - the aim is promote and model effective social, emotional and behavioural skills.
-We teach social inclusion interventions and our classes mix regularly to foster positive relationships across school.
+Our school staff and sports leaders support playtimes and lunchtimes - the aim is to promote and model effective social, emotional and behavioural skills.
+We teach social inclusion interventions, and our classes mix regularly to foster positive relationships across school.
 Through Compassion Matters lessons and Thrive approaches, we teach SEND literacy in pupils through acceptance, sensitive and supportive whole-class education.
+Our Anti- Bullying Policy is shared with all families and published on our website.
+We have also written Anti Bullying Policies with children which are written at age-appropriate levels, these are also shared with all classes and published on our school website.